Information ・ Artist ・ Fan Club ・ Schedule ・ Shop ・ Photo Gallery ・ Music Clips

 Naturally, Inaba is also busy performing music in Japan.
 With an active schedule, Inaba adapts his performance style to fit a variety of venues and audiences, either going solo, or as leader of his group, Bluegrass Ramble.

-festival in Kumamoto.
-Also a bluegrass festival organizer himself, Inaba held his first annual Kazuhiro Inaba Bluegrass Camp in 2012.
+Also a bluegrass festival organizer himself, Inaba has held his annual Kazuhiro Inaba Bluegrass Camp in Minoh, Osaka since 2012.

 Inaba has made TV and radio appearances in Japan.